Tommicus/iroha/CONTRIBUTING.md

     - Write prefix `[Enhancement]`
     - Use a clear and descriptive title
 - **Body** - include the following sections:
+    - *Target* - what is going to be improved?
     - *Motivation* - why do we need it?
-    - *Target* - what is going to be improved?
     - *Description* - how to implement it?

 ### Asking Questions

-A *question* is any discussion that is typically neigher a bug, nor feature requests, nor improvements - "How do I do X?".
+A *question* is any discussion that is typically neigher a bug, nor feature request, nor improvement - "How do I do X?".

 Questions are tracked as [Github Issues](https://guides.github.com/features/issues/) or via private messages in [your favourite messenger](#contact-developers).